karthikmohan1702/EVA5/S5/README.md

     Analysis
     ========
-    1)	Started with randomly placing of dropouts, but the test accuracy didn’t flinch much
+    1)	Started with randomly placing of dropouts, but the test accuracy didn’t flinch much, so later added dropout to all the layers, noticing the significant difference in accuracies (test was getting better)
-    2)	Following added GAP to reduce the no. of params in the model approx. to 8k params, where the accuracy was drawn down but the gap between test & train accuracy was less but test accuracy was far from the expected one (Both train & test were closed to 98%).
+    2)	Following added GAP to reduce the no. of params in the model, reduced approx. to 8k params, where the accuracy was drawn down but the gap between test & train accuracy was less but test accuracy was far from the expected one (Both train & test were closed to 98%).